-- A computer capable of supporting MS Office. - An active account with an Internet Service Provider - A Word Processing program capable of handling MS Word documents. - Excel. - MS Access 97 or newer. - Requirements for versions of word processors, spreadsheets, and Access may change as newer versions gain wider use. - Filing facilities for paper records.
+- A computer capable of supporting MS Office. - An active account with an Internet Service Provider - A Word Processing program capable of handling MS Word documents. - Excel. - Requirements for versions of word processors, spreadsheets, and Access may change as newer versions gain wider use. - Filing facilities for paper records.